hui-fu/hui-fu.github.io/index.md

   (2025–2027): "Matching Equilibrium in Venture Capital: Theory, Frictions, and Consequences"
-- National Social Science Fund of China, Later-Stage Funding Project (2020–2022): "Matching Structure Theory in Venture Capital Markets"
+- National Social Science Fund of China, Later-Stage Funding Project (2020–2022): "A Structural Matching Theory for Venture Capital Market"
 - National Natural Science Foundation of China, Young Scientists Fund (2020–2022): completed with an "Excellent" final rating
 - Ministry of Education of China, Humanities and Social Sciences